OnePlus 12R vs Nothing Phone (2)

 Frequently Asked Questions

-OnePlus 12R excels if you value exceptional battery life (5,500mah) with very fast 80w charging (us).
-Nothing Phone (2) is better if you prioritize iconic transparent design with functional glyph interface lighting.
-Pick based on your budget and daily use.
+OnePlus 12R is the better choice if you prioritize exceptional battery life (5,500mah) with very fast 80w charging (us).
+Nothing Phone (2) wins if you value iconic transparent design with functional glyph interface lighting.
+Both are rated highly (4.3★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure